lulav/LRS_Documentation/docs/authentication/account/notification.md

 # Notifications

-Notifications presents the complition of each process in CITROS within the organization.
+Notifications presents the completion of each process in CITROS within the organization.
 For example pdf document created, batch run finished, etc.

 ## Notifications Window

-The Notifications tab contains a list of 5 latest notifications recieved
+The Notifications tab contains a list of 5 latest notifications received

 ### Notifications List

-Each list item represents a notification. it contains the following fileds:
+Each list item represents a notification. it contains the following fields:
 - Notification Title
 - Notification Description
-- Notification Type (notification, announcemnt, etc.)
+- Notification Type (notification, announcement, etc.)
-- Notificatio creation date
+- Notification creation date

 ![Alt text](img/notif_topfive.png)